 Today more than ever before, going paperless is an option that will cause the average person little hardship.
 Smartphones provide users with a seamless way to keep track of notes and all other ways in which we had previously used paper.

 Going digital will not only protect what remains of our forests, but is a cheaper option overall, too.
 Calendars, books, notebooks, and cards are all paper products with digital equivalents.
+You can get ecards for any holiday including Christmas and birthdays.
+There are now even Labor Day and Boss’s Day cards by Hallmark that you can send through email.
 Not having to buy such materials means more money in your pocket.
 Making the switch from paper to digital files will likely come with an initial adjustment period.
-But once you get used to it, you’ll love the cleaner and more streamlined workspace or home.
-And there’s no need to buy an office filing cabinet if you choose to go digital.